sarahsilva1/gb-repair-tracker/README.md

-A web app for Green Beret to track their repair department.
+A web app built for Green Beret to track their repair department.
 Built with Node.js, MongoDB, Angular, and Express.

 **SET UP:**